 Would you like to be part of GSK's emerging clinical leadership, with an opportunity to accelerate quality efforts across clinical operations on national and global scale?
 If so, this could be an excellent opportunity to explore.

-Provides leadership, oversight and manages the activities of within-country operational planning and delivery of Phase I-IV clinical trials in a specific country or cluster of countries; across all therapy areas (Rx and Vx) to the required quality standards, GSK written standards, local regulations and ICH GCP.
+Provides leadership, oversight and manages the activities of within-country operational planning and delivery of Phase I-IV clinical trials in a specific country or cluster of countries; across all therapy areas (Oncology, may also include Rx and Vx) to the required quality standards, GSK written standards, local regulations and ICH GCP.
 In a senior capacity, will lead a portfolio of studies within-country or cluster of countries and act as a role model, coach, mentor for less experienced LDLs on processes, technical and behavioral competencies.

 We are looking for professionals with these required skills to achieve our goals: